The 40th Anniversary Henry Cow Box Set: Volume 10: Vevey (DVD)

 A 75-minute video of Henry Cow performing in Vevey, Switzerland in August 1976, recorded for the Swiss TV program, Kaleidospop.
 This is the only known video recording of Henry Cow.

 The DVD features the group live outdoors on the grass and playing a set that was representative from the time.
 It includes Tim Hodgkinson's two "epic" compositions, "Living in the Heart of the Beast" and "Erk Gah", and two improvisations, "Vevey 1" and "Vevey 2".
 "Beautiful As ...", followed later by "Terrible As ..." are based on "Beautiful as the Moon – Terrible as an Army with Banners" from In Praise of Learning (1975).

 François Couture at AllMusic described the multi-camera work on the DVD as "pretty good" and the editing "dated", but added that "seeing the band in action, both navigating through its most complex material and engaging in collective improvisation, is quite an experience."
+Frith said in a 2008 interview that after watching the video he was "blown away by how complicated the music was, and how assured and tight the band sounded.
+You can only do that by working and working and working".